Best Texas Homeowners Insurance Quotes (2024)

 Cost of homeowners insurance in Texas

-Home insurance premiums cost an average of $308 per month in Texas.
+Home insurance premiums in Texas cost an average of $4,456 per year for a policy with a $1,000 deductible and $300,000 in dwelling coverage.
 Although this isn’t the most expensive average cost for homeowners insurance in the nation, it’s among the highest premium prices in the country.

 The relatively high cost of homeowners insurance in Texas is partially due to its location.
 The second-largest state in America experiences a variety of perils, including flooding, hurricanes, tropical storms, wildfires, and tornadoes, and these can cause devastating property damage.